gabrielrowan/gabrielrowan/README.md

 ### [Languages Data - Web scraping and data analysis project](https://github.com/gabrielrowan/Foreign-Languages-Analysis)

-This project web scrapes the table of the most commonly spoken languages from a Wikipedia page.
+This project web scrapes the table of the most commonly spoken languages from a Wikipedia page using BeautifulSoup.
+It then analyses the data for insights.
-It parses the html and outputs the relevant table data to a .csv file.
-This .csv file is then imported into Jupyter Notebooks and analysed for insights.

-Uses BeautifulSoup, Pandas, JupyterNotebook & Python

 ## Front-End Projects:
 ### [My portfolio](https://github.com/gabrielrowan/Portfolio-2023)